 How to do Turtle Pose Yoga?

 Step 1: As you begin, get into Dandasana with your back straight and your legs out in front of you.
 Make sure the lower limbs form a 90-degree angle while you maintain your space between the legs.

 Step 2: Once you are in the posture, elevate your chest, rest your thighs on the floor, place your arms sideways, and take a few deep breaths.

-Step 3: Next, stretch your legs apart, bend your knees, and move your thighs closer together.
+Step 3: Next, stretch your legs apart and bend your knees.
 Make sure the soles of your feet are planted on the ground once your legs can form an acute angle with your thighs.

 Step 5: Bring the thighs inside and concentrate more on the median or midline plane of the body just after bending the knees.
 Taking this step would allow you to enter the area right below the lower limbs.